Through the Blue

 Nine years later, we returned with two toddlers and a less adventurous itinerary.
 Other things have changed as well: cruise ships have arrived, you need reservations at restaurants, and the price of sunbeds have climbed to €25 – €50 a pair (as of our last visit in 2024).
 Still magnetic, we’re now uncovering the family-friendly side of the insta-famous island sensation.

 With an array of alluring and varied beaches appropriate for tots and teens, many are the land and sea adventures to be had in landscapes both stunning and strange.
-It’s also prefect for kids with a rock and crystal fascination, and early lessons in volcanology and geology.
+It’s also prefect for kids with a rock and crystal obsession, and early lessons in volcanology and geology.

 LAY OF THE LAND (& WHERE TO STAY WITH KIDS)

 With children on hand, we’re always on the lookout for a beach house set steps away from dreamy seas.
 Having so far escaped runaway development, and because of its unique geology, these are not plentiful on Milos.
 The alternative?
-We would look for accommodation options in Pollonia (with a basic beach of its own), hilltop Plaka (and neighbouring Trypiti), and Adamantas (the main port with Papikinou beach nearby), in that order.
+We would seek accommodation in Pollonia (with a basic beach of its own), hilltop Plaka (and neighbouring Trypiti), and Adamantas (the main port with Papikinou beach nearby), in that order.

 — ADAMANTAS (MAIN PORT) —